Thank You for Funding Our Anthology!

 It will be fun?
 This wasn’t fun!

-Like a good little woman, I kept my head low until the circus show was over then I led my mother and brother Jesse home on the darkest possible route as to not be seen by the blond boy.
+Like a good little woman, I kept my head low until the circus show was over then I led my mother and brother home on the darkest possible route as to not be seen by the blond boy.
 I didn’t talk to the boy at school on Monday, I never mentioned the note, and he never apologized either.
+It took years before I realized that the little girl had been with was his sister.

 Arms Wide Open by Helen Lewis